-Hypertension affects 1 in 4 adults and is the leading cause of heart disease, stroke, and death.
-Resistant hypertensive patients are a subset of patients who remain above target blood pressure on three antihypertensive medications – placing them at an even higher risk.
-While the majority of patients have primary or “essential” hypertension, there are also secondary, potentially curable, causes, the most common of which is primary hyperaldosteronism (PA).
+Hypertension affects one in four adults and is the leading cause of heart disease, stroke and death.
+Resistant hypertensive patients are a subset of patients who remain above target blood pressure on three antihypertensive medications—placing them at an even higher risk.
+While the majority of patients have primary or essential hypertension, there are also secondary, potentially curable, causes, the most common of which is primary hyperaldosteronism (PA).
 PA, seen in up to 23% of resistant hypertensive patients, is caused by excess aldosterone released from one or both adrenal glands.
 Guidelines vary on who and how to screen patients for PA.
 Our group has developed a decision-analytic model to compare the costs and effectiveness of screening strategies to identify surgically correctable disease in this population.
 We are currently expanding the model to explore the lifetime secondary differential effects of continued hypertension in primary aldosteronism versus essential hypertension.

 Pre-Operative Localization Strategies for Primary Hyperparathyroidism: An Economic Analysis